MpCmdRun/TraceCraft/README.md

 ---

-## GIFs & demo
-- `assets/demo.gif` — timeline demo (drop your own GIF here)
-- `assets/install.gif` — build & run GIF
-- You can host GIFs in `/assets` and reference them in README for GitHub rendering.

----

 ## Safety & ethics (read this)
 - **Do NOT** run on production or systems you don't own/authorize.
 - Run in isolated VMs with snapshots.